Zevas1993/ElectricianApp_New/Memory Bank/projectbrief.md

 The Electrician App is a mobile application designed to assist electricians with various tasks, including calculations, job management, inventory tracking, and documentation.

 ## Core Requirements
 - Provide accurate electrical calculations based on NEC standards.
+The data loading and basic calculation issues in the Conduit Fill and Box Fill calculators have been resolved, contributing to meeting this requirement.
 - Manage client information and job details.
 - Track inventory and materials.
 - Allow photo documentation for jobs.